bpweber/Quack/README.md

 ### Currently In Development

+* Note: Git LFS needs to be initialized for the game to work properly.
+I recommend cloning the repository using GitHub desktop

 To connect to a multiplayer server:
  - Move the ***server-ip.txt*** from the ***.quack*** folder into the main directory
  - Enter the IP address of the server you want to connect to into the file and save